-In 2008, SMC joined over 600 colleges and universities in commiting to reduce its carbon through the American College and University President's Climate Commitment.
+In 2008, SMC joined over 600 colleges and universities in committing to reduce its carbon footprint through the American College and University President's Climate Commitment.
 This year the SMC Environmental Affairs Committee is challenging you to join us in achieving climate neutrality.

 What Is a Carbon Footprint?

 Your carbon footprint is a measurement of the amount of greenhouse gases produced by the activities in your daily life.
 One main source of greenhouse gas is burning fossil fuels.
 That includes the gas in your car and the coal burned at your power plant.
 Scientists have concluded that humans are producing more greenhouse gases than ever before.
 These gases trap heat in our atmosphere, causing our planet to warm up and changing our climate.
 Your carbon footprint, therefore, measures the amount of potential impact your daily life has on the environment.
 By reducing the amount of greenhouse gases produced by your lifestyle, you can reduce your footprint and help slow climate change on Earth.

 Why take the pledge?

 Carbon in the earth's atmosphere is leading to climate destabilization and we are reaching a tipping point that calls for urgent action!

 Want to find out more about the tipping point?
 Read Bill McKibben's article, "Global Warming's Terrifying New Math" And learn about three simple numbers that add up to global catastrophe.

 See who has already taken the pledge.

 Buy organic and local.